 If you’re simply looking to watch TBS for the lowest price possible, we advise signing up for Sling TV.

-Sling didn’t make our rankings above for a number of reasons (unreliable streaming quality, poor local channel availability, confusing interface, complicated package structure, etc.).
-But TBS fans on a budget are sure to appreciate the Sling Orange package’s $20-per-month price tag.
+Sling TV didn’t make a good score in our rankings above for a number of reasons (unreliable streaming quality, poor local channel availability, complicated package structure, etc.).
+But TBS fans on a budget are sure to appreciate both the Sling Orange and Sling Blue packages’ $25-per-month price tag.

 Keep in mind, though, that Sling TV’s pricing can be a bit misleading.
 If all you want is TBS, we say go for it.
-But if you’re a sports fan trying to catch men’s basketball or the MLB on TBS, you may need to upgrade to a Sling Blue package ($25 per month) in order to get Fox Sports and the other channels you want—and that’s if you can get over the glitchy streaming quality.
+But if you’re a sports fan trying to catch TBS, you may need to upgrade to the Sling Orange + Sling Blue package ($40 per month) in order to get Fox Sports and the other channels you want—and that’s if you can get over the glitchy streaming quality.

-The right device for watching TBS will depend a lot on which service you choose because each streaming provider has a different list of compatible devices.
-That being said, most streaming providers are compatible with the major streaming devices: Roku, Apple TV, Chromecast, and Amazon Fire TV.
+The right device for watching TBS depends a lot on which service you choose because each streaming provider has a different list of compatible devices.

 There are lots of different ways to watch TBS, and we’ve covered only a few of them.
-To find out more about how you can enjoy all the comedy options available on TBS, check out our service reviews or shoot us an email.
+To find out more about how you can enjoy TBS, check out our best best streaming services guide.
 We’re always happy to answer specific inquiries about what services best suit your particular needs.